Production Mechanic I (100868)

-With a history dating back to 1886, American Water is the largest and most geographically diverse U.S. publicly traded water and wastewater utility company.
-The company employs more than 7,000 dedicated professionals who provide regulated and market-based drinking water, wastewater and other related services to 15 million people in 46 states.
-American Water provides safe, clean, affordable and reliable water services to our customers to help make sure we keep their lives flowing.
-For more information, visit amwater.com and follow American Water on Twitter, Facebook and LinkedIn.
+With a history dating back to 1886, American Water (NYSE:AWK) is the largest and most geographically diverse U.S. publicly traded water and wastewater utility company.
+The company employs more than 6,500 dedicated professionals who provide regulated and regulated-like drinking water and wastewater services to an estimated 14 million people in 25 states.
+American Water provides safe, clean, affordable and reliable water services to our customers to help keep their lives flowing.
+For more information, visit amwater.com and follow American Water on Twitter, Facebook and LinkedIn

 The Production Mechanic I may be assigned to perform any responsibility of the Production Mechanic I that lies within the capabilities of the employee based on experience, knowledge, qualifications, and training

 - Perform and/or assist with repairs to, and the maintenance of, equipment and facilities such as, but not limited to chemical pump cleaning, piping repairs and modifications, cleaning and painting of equipment and structures, machinery lubrication, pump adjustments, equipment analysis and data collection, vibration, temperature, and electrical readings, and analytical water testing equipment.

 - Calibration and routine maintenance of control systems, including troubleshooting and diagnostics of related software and hardware.

 - Maintain the appearance of water treatment facilities and grounds in accord with Company standards.

 - Prioritize and coordinate tasks and/or activities required for the efficient, safe, and reliable operation of water and sewerage treatment facilities and related appurtenances.